JesseEsquivel/MDATP/Scripts/Migrations/McAfee/ReadMe.md

 192.168.100.0/24                 |                                        | BOTH
 10.10.10.0/24                    | C:\Program Files\Java\*\java.exe       | EITHER

-The New-NetFirewallRule cmdlet only accepts a FULL path to a file name.
+The New-NetFirewallRule cmdlet -program switch only accepts a FULL path to a file name.
 So you must do some investigation to find what those full paths would be.
 Also you may need to create multiple rules if multiple programs are required (for example acrobat.exe and acrobatupdater.exe will require two different rules).
+You'll need to map what these application names are  to a full path and file name and replace them in the CSV with acceptable values, for example:

 Remote Address                   | Program                                    | Direction
 | :--- | :--- | :---